thomased/thomased.github.io/media.md

 We are keen to spread the word about the incredible invertebrates with which we share our world!

 Below are some recent examples of our efforts.
-Tom is experienced in freelance science writing and consulting, and is available for chats for radio, TV, and podcasts - feel free to [get in touch](mailto:thomas.white@sydney.edu.au).
+Tom is experienced in freelance science writing and consulting, and is available for chats for radio, TV, and podcasts - feel free to [get in touch](mailto:thomas.white@sydney.edu.au) any time.

 ---